Introduction to Anypoint Connectors

 Connector User Guides provide instructions for configuring the associated connector and configuration examples.

-Connector Reference Guides provide a list of supported input sources (if any) and operations for the associated connector.
+Connector Reference Guides provide a list of supported sources (if any) and operations for the associated connector.

 They also provide field descriptions for connector configurations and connection types.